 Amazon has put in place technical teams whose workers will only time in for 30 hours per week.
 Although Amazon has many part-time employees.
 This will be a first where an entire team works on a reduced schedule–including managers.
 Yet, they will receive the same benefits as full-time employees.
 In terms of pay, they will receive 75 percent of what 40-hour workers make.
 The objective of the program is “to create a work environment that is tailored to a reduced schedule and still fosters success and career growth.”

 The program was launched last week at an event called, “Reinventing the Work-Life Ratio for Tech Talent.”
 This new adoption might be the result of a New York Times investigation into Amazon’s work culture–citing it can be a very difficult place to work.
 Yet, this can also be about the fact that automation is decreasing the overall labor demand.
-A 30-hour work week may help to keep people employed, while mitigating the effects of income inequality caused by automation.Opinions expressed here by Contributors are their own.
+A 30-hour work week may help to keep people employed, while mitigating the effects of income inequality caused by automation.Opinions expressed here are the opinions of the author.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.